supertree-toolkit/stk/doc/gui.rst

 ********

-Taxa substitutions and deletions are a key part of ensuring a standardised taxonomy for supertree analysis.
+Taxa substitutions and deletions are a key part of ensuring a standardised nomenclature and taxonomy for supertree analysis.
 However, it is usually quite cumbersome to carry out this operation on a number of tree or matrix files.
 The STK will ensure that taxa substitutions are consistent across the whole dataset and any taxonomic information is also updated.
 You can construct taxa deletions and substitutions using the *Sub taxa* interface (Fig. :num:`#img-stk-sub-taxa`).
 Move taxa from the dataset to the right-hand side and add the replacements or leave blank for a deletion.
 The substitutions created can be saved to a *subs file*.
-A subs file can also be imported, either as a substitusion (or subs) file or as a CSV file.
+A subs file can also be imported, either as a substitution (or subs) file or as a CSV file.

 .. _img-stk-sub-taxa: